alexavr/tower_parse/README.md

 # tower_client

-Small PC (currently Asus Tinker Board on ARMv7) for reading data from several sonic anemometers on a Tower.
-The PC suppose to measure all types of sensors in the future.
+The settings of Small PC (currently Asus Tinker Board on ARMv7) for reading data from several sonic anemometers on a Tower.
+Also scripts for reading and sending the data and some system info to the server.

 ## Crontab settings:
 ```bash